drakedoss/InternetSpeedTester/README.md

 Compiling an `exe` file is currently in the works for users that do not wish to take a developer's approach towards using the application.
 Otherwise, users are free to look at the pip-generated `requirements.txt` file listed within the repository for precise information about dependencies.

-## Running the code
+## Running the program
-Internet Speed Tester can only be run within an integrated development environment (IDE) that supports the dependencies listed above.
-An executable file that is more user-friendly will be provided soon.
+Internet Speed Tester can be run within an integrated development environment (IDE) that supports the dependencies listed above.
+The `requirements.txt` file will automatically download dependencies for you in IDEs like PyCharm, but if it doesn't work then you may have to use `pip`.
+However, an executable file titled `Internet Speed Tester` has been provided in a .zip folder if you wish to run the application in a more user-friendly fashion.
+Keep in mind the .py, .ico, .png, and `___driver.exe` files are bundled with the application so that it may function properly.

+If you are using Windows, you may be stopped by Windows Defender SmartScreen before running the application.
+Simply click "More info" and then "Run anyway."
+Should you be stopped by any other security software, feel free to scan the application or check out the source files before deeming it safe.

 ### Expected input and potential hiccups
 IST has been developed with human error and mischief in mind.
 Bugs, however, are not uncommon in software, and I do not grant my application to be the exception.
 Feel free to report any issues or errors you run into - the more, the merrier, as there is no fixing software without valuable feedback.